-Both parents and kids alike will need to stay up-to-date on the safety measures each district has in store for its students and staff as classes begin to resume in August.
+Both parents and kids alike will need to stay up-to-date on the safety measures each district has in store for its students and staff as classes begin to resume in August and September.

 School officials have noted that reopening plans may be adjusted as the coronavirus situation evolves.
 This article will be updated as new information becomes available.

 Indiana Governor Eric Holcomb has signed an Executive Order requiring face coverings throughout the Hoosier State, effective July 27.
 In schools, the use of masks will be required for grades 3 and up.
 Faculty, staff, volunteers, and anyone else in schools will be required to wear a mask when social distancing isn't possible.

 Students in the EVSC district will begin heading back to class starting on Aug 19.

 For the first several days of class, students will return in phases in alphabetical order by last name, as a way to gradually introduce students back into class so they can get used to the new safety guidelines and expectations the district has for them this year.

 EVSC has three different operating levels - Level Green, Yellow, and Red - which will dictate which schools will be open and how students will be instructed, based on the current coronavirus conditions in Vanderburgh County.